emilyatk13/Dev-10-Capstone/README.md

  4. [DataPlatformDiagram.png](ProjectSpecifications/DataPlatformDiagram.png): Diagram outlining the data processing pipeline and necessary components.
  5. [DataFlowDiagram.png](ProjectSpecifications/DataFlowDiagram.png): Diagram outlining the sequence of data transformation.
  6. [RepeatableETLReport.pdf](ProjectSpecifications/RepeatableETLReport.pdf): In-depth description of ETL process to get from extracting raw data, cleaning/transforming in databricks, and loading into the SQL database.

+ All coding for our cleaning, transoformation, loading, and amchine learning model can be found under the [/code/](/code/) directory.
+All code for our dashboard can be found under the [/DashBoard/](/DashbBoard/) directory.

 ## Datasets